 What Is the Average Salary for a Paralegal?

-The job outlook for paralegals shows a growth rate of 10%, which is much faster than the national average for other careers.
+The job outlook for paralegals between 2023 and 2033 shows a growth rate of 1.2%, a few points lower than the 4% national outlook for all occupations.

 Senior-Level Paralegal Salary (7+ Years of Experience)